/OPT:REF eliminates functions and data that are never referenced; /OPT:NOREF keeps functions and data that are never referenced.

 Use /OPT:ICF[=iterations] to perform identical COMDAT folding.
 Redundant COMDATs can be removed from the linker output.
 The optional iterations parameter specifies the number of times to traverse the symbols for duplicates.
 The default number of iterations is two.
 Additional iterations may locate more duplicates that are uncovered through folding in the previous iteration.

-/OPT:ICF can cause the same address to be assigned to different functions or read-only data members (const variables compiled with /Gy).
-So, /OPT:ICF can break a program that depends on the addresses of functions or read-only data members being different.
+Because /OPT:ICF can cause the same address to be assigned to different functions or read-only data members (const variables compiled by using /Gy), it can break a program that depends on unique addresses for functions or read-only data members.
 For more information, see /Gy (Enable Function-Level Linking).

 LBR | NOLBR